Health and Physical Education

 Gwinnett County Public Schools will offer growth and development and human sexuality/HIV/AIDS education units to all students enrolled in a health course beginning in fourth grade.
 By state mandate, all public school systems in Georgia must include human sexuality as one facet of the comprehensive health education program.
 Our school system believes that all students should be equipped with factually accurate and appropriate information about these topics.
 Students who are armed with the facts are better informed to make healthy decisions.
 All content and instruction is implemented with sensitivity and are abstinence-based.
 However, the instruction that occurs in our schools should complement what is being taught at home and your values and expectations should be made very clear to your children.

 The enhancement of health knowledge, attitudes and problem-solving skills is the focus of instruction.
 Human sexuality education is built on a comprehensive approach that focuses on growth and development, including puberty and anatomy of the male and female reproductive systems in grades 4-5.
-The human body, growth and puberty, male and female reproductive systems, sexually-transmitted diseases and HIV/AIDS, abuse, prevention of sexually-transmitted diseases, decision-making, refusal skills, dating and healthy relationships, and pregnancy with a focus on abstinence as the healthiest choice are discussed in grades 6-12.
+The human body, growth and puberty, male and female reproductive systems, sexually-transmitted diseases and HIV/AIDS, abuse, assault awareness and prevention, decision-making, refusal skills, dating and healthy relationships, and pregnancy with a focus on abstinence as the healthiest choice are discussed in grades 6-12.